 City of Kalamazoo’s first priority is to have public streets cleared of snow so motoring traffic can safely travel on City streets.
 Vehicles parked on City streets impact snow removal activities.
 Please be attentive to parking restrictions in place for your area as violators will be towed at the owner’s expense.
 As a reminder, City Ordinance 36-170 (a) restricts parking on City streets between the hours of 2:00 a.m. and 6:00 a.m., unless otherwise posted.

 While plowing is underway, driveways that have already been shoveled may become filled back in with snow.
-Shoveling your driveway in this fashion will help property owners avoid additional work after plows have gone through.
+Shoveling the area along the roadway on the oncoming traffic side of your driveway will help avoid additional work after plows have gone through.
 Please assist neighbors and relatives who may have difficulty removing snow in front of their properties due to age or infirmity.

 Most streets situated within Kalamazoo County but outside of the city limits are plowed by the Kalamazoo County Road Commission.
 Highways and ramps are plowed by MDOT.
 Private streets are not plowed by the City of Kalamazoo.

 When shoveling your driveway, clearing the areas shown in this diagram will help prevent snow from piling up when the roads are plowed.

 Snow covered sidewalks